Why is this important?

 Faulty goods - if you want your money back

 If there's something wrong with something you've bought, you normally have the right to return it and get all your money back.
+The law which gives you this right is called the Sale of Goods Act 1979.

 This page explains when you have the right to a refund and what you should do to get one.